 About the New Steeple

 Our shop crew put together the spire here at our facilities (what is a spire?
 Read below) which totaled 21′ of the structure, and due to shipping logistics, the remainder 14′ will be assembled on-site.
-This tall beautiful timber frame structure was engineered by Structures North in Salem, MA and the structure is engineered to last 100’s of years.
+This tall beautiful timber frame structure was engineered by Structures North in Salem, MA and they engineered the structure to last 100’s of years.
 Imagine that!
-The timber frame also features metal straps, connectors, and fasteners so it can withstand any harsh weather that may come its way.
+The timber frame also features metal straps, connectors, and fasteners.
+This allows it to withstand any harsh weather that may come its way.

 History of Church Steeples

 Now onto the construction of the steeple.
-There are typically four components of a traditional steeple, the base level being the tower where the clock is most often located if a church features one.
+There are typically four components of a traditional steeple.
+The base-level being the tower where the clock is most often located if a church features one.
 The next component is the belfry where the bell is located.
 The third component (which isn’t always part of the steeple) is the lantern.
 The lantern is typically an ornate feature used to dress it up.
-And the final component of the steeple is the spire.
+And the last component of the steeple is the spire.
 The spire is typically either octagonal or square, depending on the design of the belfry.

 There you have it, the history of the church steeple!
 We hope you enjoyed this blog post not only on the history of the steeple but also to learn how versatile our business is.
-We construct not only beautiful timber frame homes but can also assist on specialty projects like the Grace Episcopal Church steeple.
+Davis Frame not only crafts beautiful timber frame homes but can also assist on specialty projects like the Grace Episcopal Church steeple.
 We will share more photos once the installation is going on at the job site!

 To learn more about Davis Frame, call 800.636.0993!